 - MOPAC 2000 (2000)

 The commercial distribution of MOPAC93 specifically was coordinated with QCPE as program #689.
-In 2001, Dr. Stewart left Fujitsu and formed his own company, Stewart Computational Chemistry, to continue the development of MOPAC, which was initiated by updating the last open-source version of MOPAC into a more modern open-source version (7.1) before continuing its commercial development:
+Dr. Stewart's consulting for Fujitsu ended in 2004, and he continued the developement and distribution of MOPAC through Stewart Computational Chemistry, which was initiated by updating the last open-source version of MOPAC into a more modern open-source version (7.1) before continuing its commercial development:

 - MOPAC 7.1 (2006)